melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

+# How to upload a script to SparrowHub

-This is kinda response on David Farrell article [How to upload a script to CPAN](http://perltricks.com/article/how-to-upload-a-script-to-cpan/).
+This is not formal response on David Farrell article [How to upload a script to CPAN](http://perltricks.com/article/how-to-upload-a-script-to-cpan/).

+Preambula: CPAN is great.
+This post in now ways should treated as Sparrow VS CPAN attempt.
+Sparrow is just an alternative method to destribute your scripts.

 So let’s say I’ve got this Perl script: